hillaabra/pinterest-data-pipeline934/README.md

 - You can also manually trigger the batch layer processing for testing by running the code blocks in the `batch_processing_pipeline.ipynb` notebook.

 ### Job orchestration
-- The batch layer pipeline can be monitored through the Apache Airflow UI, which can be accessed through the environment on the AWS MWAA console.
+The batch layer pipeline can be monitored through the Apache Airflow UI, which can be accessed through the environment on the AWS MWAA console.

 ### Daily batch views
 The pipeline is built to run a set of SQL queries on each batch of cleaned data, in order to produce the following batch views on the master dataset daily:

-1. The most popular post category per country, e.g.;
+1. The most popular post category per country, e.g.:

 |country|category|category_count|
 | --- | --- | --- |